-Payment of all outstanding financial obligations to the University.
+- 5. Payment of all outstanding financial obligations to the University. - 6.
+All grades of I and Q must be satisfied before graduation.

 Application for a Degree

 Every student must file an application for degree with the Registrar within the prescribed period as outlined in the Academic Calendar.
 The Registrar provides application forms.